 Cream of Broccoli Soup – Gluten Free and Vegetarian

+I am glad that I know how to cook.
+It makes filling the cravings for all things with gluten in them much easier.
 I was dying for a Cream of Broccoli soup, and with a couple small adjustments, was able to make exactly what I wanted with few alterations.
 It turned out spectacularly, though I have made a few small changes from last night to what’s being posted today – you’ll just have to trust me that you’ll love it even more with the changes than without.

 Cream of Broccoli Soup – GLUTEN FREE

 5 cloves Garlic, sliced

 1/2 tsp salt